M = MongoDB, a popular database manager which implements a NoSQL structure.

 NodeJS (Server Side)

 1) Asynchronous and Event-Driven

-All APIs of Node.js library is asynchronous, that is, non-blocking.
-It essentially means a Node.js based server never waits for an API to return data.
+All APIs of the Node.js library is asynchronous, that is, non-blocking.
+It essentially means a Node.js-based server never waits for an API to return data.
 The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.